thurstinn/RP5-Console/README.md

 Set manual power switch to off postition

-Follow the truth table on the Main Board/USB schematic to boot CM5 in rpiboot mode: (Switch 1-4 = low, low, high, low)
+If using an SSD or EMMC, follow the truth table on the Main Board/USB schematic to boot CM5 in rpiboot mode: (Switch 1-4 = low, low, high, low)

 Set manual power switch to on position